Kill All CEOs

 • Brave

 Brave had a few shady decisions in the past, and they collect some anonymized telemetry, and some of the more privacy-concerned people don't trust it very much, but it's still a very privacy-centered browser with advanced tools to prevent tracking and fingerprinting.
 For it being very mainstream-friendly, it should work with everything.
-If your daily use includes popular streaming services, yeah, Brave is the way to go - also, Chromium-based browsers are the best option for mobile.
+If your daily use includes popular streaming services, and especially if you are not very tech-savvy, yeah, Brave is the way to go - also, Chromium-based browsers are the best option for mobile.

 • LibreWolf

 On desktop, though, Firefox-based browsers champion privacy and security.
 Firefox itself is not that bad, but it requires a lot of custom configuration to get it closer to Brave.
 LibreWolf, on the other hand, strips down everything that could leak data, completely removes telemetry and DRM-crap (so some big streaming services won't work), has enhanced tracking and fingerprinting protection, comes with uBlock Origin by default, and also defaults search to DuckDuckGo instead of Google.
-It's a great community-driven browser that can be used for everyday use, but consider turning on history and saving passwords in the options for convenience.
+It's a great community-driven browser that can be used for everyday use, but consider turning on history and saving passwords in the options for convenience (or even creating some cookie exceptions if you want to stay logged on services).

 • MullVad Browser